Annual breakdown cover or Single Trip? Our guide helps you choose.

 We’d go with Money Supermarket purely based on the fact they ask the least amount of questions and it takes less time to fill out the form.

 Our scenario for a quote was a Saturday to Saturday quote which works out at 8 days.
-We quoted for a 1-year old Honda CBR1000RR Fireblade and the cheapest quote was £24.45 from Eversure.
-We hadn’t heard of Eversure before but they’re an insurance company and their feedback for their insurance packages on Feefo is 99% from more than 3,500 reviews.
+We quoted for a 1-year old Honda CBR1000RR Fireblade and the cheapest quote was £29.80 from Eversure.

 Can I get classic motorcycle European breakdown cover?

 Yes.
+If you have an older vehicle, you can get cover.
 Most providers deem your bike to be a classic if it’s more than 15 years old.
 These providers vary their policy price depending on how long you’re going away for, which countries you’re visiting, the level of cover you require and the age of your motorcycle.
 When we compared a 2-year old Yamaha R1 to a 16-year old (classic!)
 Yamaha R1 on The AA‘s Full Annual policy, the prices were £41.06 compared to £93.27 for the classic.
 So if you have an older motorcycle you can still get cover, you’ll just have to pay that bit more.

 Do I need UK or European breakdown cover for the Isle of Man?